tillgrallert/slides/dh/2023-bochum/2023-bochum.md

 # 1. Historical GIS
 ## 1. Historical GIS: typology of periodicals <!-- CUT -->

-Hypothesis: distribution of geographic origin of contributions to a periodical are an indicator for its importance
+Hypothesis: distribution of geographic origin of contributions to a periodical is an indicator for its importance

 ::: columns-3
 :::: column